-Al Abdulghani Motors Unveils Exclusive Offer on Toyota Land Cruiser
+Al Abdulghani Motors Unveils Exclusive Offer On Toyota Land Cruiser

 Date

 Valid until 8th September 2024, this offer provides an exceptional opportunity to purchase a new Land Cruiser with flexible financing options.
-Customers can pay 50% of the vehicle’s price upfront, with the remaining 50% paid over two years with equal monthly, quarterly or semi-annual instalments.
+Customers can pay 50 percent of the vehicle's price upfront, with the remaining 50 percent paid over two years with equal monthly, quarterly or semi-annual instalments.

 In addition to this offer, customers will also receive free 3M window tinting with new Land Cruiser vehicles.